mikedilger/mosaic-spec/docs/cryptography.md

       schedule), which is not ephemeral but may nonetheless be frequently rolled over by the recipient.

-In order for a user to decrypt on any of their devices, they must share the x25519 public key's secret to all of their devices.
+In order for a user to decrypt on any of their devices, they MUST share the x25519 public key's secret to all of their devices.
 In order to preserve signing security, these keys are separate from ed25519 signing keys.
 See [keyschedule](keyschedule.md) marker 0x2.